TelemetryHarbor/harbor-docs/docs/community/contribute.md

 Please review our [Code of Conduct](https://github.com/harborscale/telemetry-harbor/blob/main/CODE_OF_CONDUCT.md) before contributing.
 We are committed to fostering an open and welcoming environment.

-Thank you for helping us build Telemetry Harbor!
+Thank you for helping us build Harbor Scale!